baiXfeng/sora-adv-system/README.md

 # sora-adv-system
-Sora Adventure System is a GODOT-based script template for making galgame.
+Sora Adventure System is a GODOT(3.x)-based script template for making galgame.